innix/shrek/README.md

     // that the Bine library can understand. keyPair := ed25519.PrivateKey(addr.SecretKey).KeyPair()

-    // Now you can use the KeyPair in Bine as you normally would, e.g. with ListenConf. listenConf := &tor.ListenConf{
+    // Now you can use the KeyPair in Bine as you normally would, e.g. with ListenConf: listenConf := &tor.ListenConf{
         Key: keyPair,
     }